 The Model provides that OIPA shall have authority to require follow-up investigation into any citizen complaint or allegation that is handled by BPD.
-The OIPA Monthly Report will reflect information regarding monitored cases with detail not to exceed that which is allowable under state law.
-The investigations reviewed by OIPA during the period did not generate any notable recommendations for revisions or additional investigation.10
+The OIPA Monthly Report will reflect information regarding monitored or reviewed cases with detail not to exceed that which is allowable under state law

+The investigations reviewed by OIPA during the period generated recommendations for policy/practice revisions and requests for additional investigation.